 When Gmail clips the message, it also clips the tracking code that accounts for opens.
 To make sure all opens are tracked, and your full campaign content isn't hidden behind a link, it is important to make your message smaller than 102KB.

 Gmail often combines, or "threads," emails with the same subject line into a single email in your inbox.
 If you send several test emails for the same campaign, this can lead to the message becoming so large that Gmail clips the test email.
 When your email is sent to contacts, the content will be sent only once, so clipping shouldn't occur.
 However, for testing purposes, you can change the subject line or delete the previous test emails in your inbox, and then send the test email again.

 If you pasted content from an outside source, such as your blog or a word-processing program, then it is possible that extra, hidden formatting code was added to your campaign's underlying code.
 To avoid accidentally adding this extra code, use the Paste as plain-text or Paste from Rich Text Editor options when you add content to your campaign.

 This will maintain a copy of your campaign with all the original content, just in case content is accidentally deleted.
 To learn how, read Replicate a Campaign.

-After you cut content, try a test with Inbox Preview to see if Gmail still clips your message.
+- After you cut content, try a test with Inbox Preview.

 View the source code, and save the source code in a document.
 Then view the file size of that document.